MongoEngine/mongoengine/docs/upgrade.rst

 ******

 `QuerySet.aggregate_sum` and `QuerySet.aggregate_average` are dropped.
 Use
-`QuerySet.sum` and `QuerySet.average` instead which use the aggreation framework by default from now on.
+`QuerySet.sum` and `QuerySet.average` instead which use the aggregation framework by default from now on.

 0.9.0